huplay/open-all-gpt/README.md

 The main goal is to demonstrate the different decoder-only transformer architectures (without training), not to create an optimized application.

 The second goal was to be able to execute as many models as possible.
-But it is limited by the operative memory, so I created a network framework which can split the task to multiple computers.
+But it is limited by the operative memory, so I created a network framework which can split the task for multiple computers.

-There's no parallel execution, so it is only a demonstration (and test) the used algorithm is correct for larger models.
+There's no parallel execution, so it is only a demonstration (and test) whether the used algorithm is correct for larger models.

-The work is in progress, but the main parts are already there.
+The core transformer architecture is implemented multiple times for different models.
+The differences are mostly small, so it would be possible to make a single, more general implementation, but then handling the differences would occupy most of the code, so the separate implementations are more clear.
+Additionally, you can easily compare these, and at the beginning of the code I listed the differences in comments.

+The models use different data types (float32, float16, bfloat16).
+In Java there's only 32 (and 64) bit size float type, so currently all values are stored and calculated as 32 bit float values.
+But I wrapped these into a custom Vector class, so with tricks there's a chance to deal with the different data types.
+(Achieving less memory usage but more computation because of the conversions.)

-The core mathematical utility is implemented in three versions, you can select which one to use.
+The core mathematical utility is implemented in three versions.
+There's a `standard` variant, which calculates everything using the simplest way.
+But I added an `ND4J` and a `Vector-API` implementation also, which can help a little bit to make the inference faster.

+There's a standalone version, which has a text-only user interface (in console).
+But there's a network framework which consists of a server, one or more workers, and a client.
+The client has a text-only and a web based variant.
+So it is possible to try the inference from a browser, or even using a mobile phone.

 <img src="static/screenshot.png" height="300"/>